davidkhala/As-Architect/concepts/tech/microservice.md

 - Smart endpoints and dump pipes: avoid using Enterprise Service Bus (ESB)
 - 1 db for each service(?)
 - Infra automation with CD is must
-- Around business capabilities instead of around tech
+- Focus business capabilities instead of around tech
 - Component-ization: independently replace parts of a system